nwb-extensions/ndx-template/README.md

 created.
 See `NEXTSTEPS.md` in that directory for the next steps in creating your awesome new Neurodata Extension.

-Thank you for your interest, and we hope that you publish your Neurodata Extension for the greater neuroscience community!
+When you are done creating your extension, we encourage you to follow the steps to publish your Neurodata Extension for the benefit of the greater neuroscience community! :)

 ## Maintainers
 - [@rly](https://github.com/rly)